- < Back

 5 Smart KPIs for Your Security Operations

-This is a no-brainer: Why does a client prefer to work with a security services provider that can measure their own performance?
+This is a no-brainer: Why does a customer prefer to work with a security services provider that can measure their own performance?
+It’s because those numbers give a customer peace of mind that they’re getting the level and quality of the services they’re paying for.

-So naturally, as an owner or manager of a professional security service solutions provider, you want to have key performance indicators (KPIs) for your business in order to measure performance and efficiency.
+As an owner or manager of a security service solutions provider, you need to establish key performance indicators (KPIs) for your business in order to measure performance and efficiency.
+It’s important to pick the right KPIs to make sure you’re able to demonstrate how you’re meeting – or exceeding – your customer’s expectations.
+Here’s a closer look at how to select KPIs for your mobile security operations:

-Since you have taken the time to invest in the best training and equipment for your mobile teams, now you want to know how well they are doing.
-Consider these five smart KPIs for your field operations:
+By combining software with training and equipment for your mobile teams, you can now consider these five smart KPIs for your field operations:

 1. Completion Rate